A Virtual Field Trip to the Symphony Learning About Musical Instruments

 As an added benefit, when you currently access these YouTube performances through our website, you avoid any ads or commercials that pop up if you go directly to YouTube.
 Click the “play” button from our website, then click the “full screen” icon to avoid ads.

-Frequent updates often change the way apps work.
+Frequent updates often change the way apps and websites work.
 Be sure to double-check from time to time to confirm that no updates or policy changes interfere with this feature.

 Bonus: No Permission Slips Needed for this Field Trip